 From 1950 onwards, Nash worked for four years in the summer months at Rand Corporation on secret research related to applications of game theory to strategic situations in the Cold War.
 From 1951 to 1953, Nash was a Moore instructor at the Massachusetts Institute of Technology, where he was assistant professor from 1953 and associate professor from 1957 to 1959.
 In 1955, he submitted a proposal for an encryption procedure to the National Security Agency, but received a rejection.
 In 1958 he published (in parallel with Ennio De Giorgi, but independently of him) a solution to the regularity problem of partial differential equations, which David Hilbert had included in 1900 in his well-known list of the largest open problems in mathematics (19th problem).
 The results became known as De Giorgi’s and Nash’s theorem and have far-reaching consequences for the theory of partial differential equations.

-At the end of the 1950s Nash was widely recognised as a leading mathematician, which was also reflected in an article in Forbes Magazine, and he was nominated for the Fields Medal in 1958, particularly for his work on Hilbert’s 19th problem simultaneously with de Giorgi.
+At the end of the 1950s Nash was widely recognized as a leading mathematician, which was also reflected in an article in Forbes Magazine, and he was nominated for the Fields Medal in 1958, particularly for his work on Hilbert’s 19th problem simultaneously with de Giorgi.
 He was third in the final evaluation behind Klaus Roth and René Thom, who finally received the Fields Medal in 1958.
 At MIT he was on the verge of a full professorship when the first signs of Nash’s disease became apparent in 1959.
 In May 1959 he was diagnosed with paranoid schizophrenia.
 According to Nash biographer Sylvia Nasar, Nash was now increasingly showing anti-Semitic tendencies and prone to violence.
 Nash gave up his position at MIT and after a short stay in hospital went first to Paris and Geneva in 1959/60, where he saw himself as a citizen of the world and exile.
 In 1961, his wife Alicia Lardé and his mother were forced to send Nash to a mental hospital (Trenton State Hospital).
 Here he was treated by insulin shock therapy, which put him in an artificial coma.
 He recovered and was able to attend a conference on game theory in 1961.

 In 1964 his schizophrenia became so severe that he had to be admitted to a psychiatric clinic (the private Carrier Clinic) for a longer period of time.
 During the next 20 years he was repeatedly in clinics for relapses with interruptions.
 Between 1966 and 1996, as a result of his illness, he did not produce any publications.
 Before that, however, some outstanding works were published.
 The 1960s saw the emergence of an idea in the theory of the resolution of singularities in algebraic geometry known as Nash Blowing Up (so called by Heisuke Hironaka, to whom Nash gave the idea orally) and some influential papers on partial differential equations.
 In the 1970s to 1990s he lived in Princeton, where he was regularly seen on campus.
 While at first he attracted the students’ attention with strange messages he left behind, from the early 1990s mathematicians in Princeton (like Peter Sarnak) increasingly noticed that he had regained some of his old problem-solving skills.
 In his last years, he increasingly turned to monetary theory, arguing for index money.